Network Devices

 Scan Arista EOS devices

 To scan an Arista EOS device, use the cnspec scan command.
-For DEVICE_PUBLIC_IP, substitute the device's public IP address:
+For DEVICE_IP, substitute the device's IP address:

 Provide the password when prompted.